elastic/ems-client/CONTRIBUTING.md

 1. Update the latest major branch on upstream with `git push upstream <major_branch>`
 1. Build the targets with `yarn build`
 1. Publish to npm with `npm publish --access public`

+This change should not trigger a Buildkite build.